steinbrueckri/dotfiles/README.md

 ## Use

-First of all you need yadm, this can be installed on macOS via homebrew or on $linux via the package manager.
+First of all you need yadm, this can be installed on macOS via homebrew or on Linux via the package manager of your choice.

 ## macOS